sentrilite/sentrilite/README.md

 | `main.html`               | Main frontend UI for viewing node status
 | `dashboard.html`          | Local frontend UI for viewing live events
 | `sys.conf`                | Configuration file
-| `rules.json`              | Default rules.
+| `custom_rules.json`       | Custom Ruleset.
+Default 30+ rules.
+Can be extended at runtime.
+Refer the Product Guide for details.
+| `security_rules.json`     | Linux & Kubernetes Security Rules.
+Can be extended at runtime.
 Refer the Product Guide for details.
 | `sensitive_files.json`    | Files to Monitor.
 Refer the Product Guide for details.
 | `sentrilite.yaml`         | Sentrilite daemonset manifest to install on Kubernetes cluster
 | `kustomization.yaml`      | Kubernetes fest to update License.key